 The position of Residential Life Coordinator (RLC) is a full-time, live-in position within NYUB’s student housing in Berlin, Kreuzberg.
 The RLC will spend the majority of his/her work hours in the housing facilities.
 He/she will also attend events and staff meetings at the NYU Berlin Academic Center in the Kulturbrauerei in Prenzlauer Berg.

-The RLC provides a high-profile staff presence in NYUB’s student housing by training and supervising two part-time RAs, monitoring students’ well-being, and ensuring that the building is functioning properly.
+The RLC provides a high-profile staff presence in NYUB’s student housing by training and supervising two Resident Assistants, monitoring students’ well-being, and ensuring that the building is functioning properly.
 A primary role of the RLC is to encourage a sense of community among students and to enhance the student life environment by serving as a source of expertise on German culture and society.
-A high level of service is required by this position.
+A high level of service is required for this position.

 • Provide periodic 24/7 emergency phone coverage, shared with other staff.